dotnet/arcade/Documentation/TeamProcess/One-Pagers/retrying-stages-staging-pipeline.md

 ```

 #### Risks:
-1. We are dissecting the staging pipeline.
-We need to make sure all the assets are published to the correct storage containers.
+1. We are dissecting the staging pipeline, there is a chance we might be messing up publishing to correct storage containers.
-1. Verify if asset publishing is happening to the right container.
+1. We are going to retire the old pipeline only after the new pipelines Stage-Dotnet-Prepare-Artifacts and  Stage-Dotnet-Validate-Publish are up and running.

+#### Additional information:
 1. Verify we don't duplicate publishing of assets is tracked in (issue)[https://github.com/dotnet/arcade/issues/13025]
 1. Adding testing infra to Staging pipeline is tracked (here)[https://github.com/dotnet/arcade/issues/13462]
-1. We are going to retire the old pipeline only after the new pipelines Stage-Dotnet-Prepare-Artifacts and  Stage-Dotnet-Validate-Publish are up and running.